-- reviewed the internal audit plan for adequacy scope and coverage and risk areas: - reviewed risk management reports and internal audit reports; - reviewed the effectiveness and adequacy of risk management, operational and compliance processes; and - reviewed the adequacy and effectiveness of corrective actions taken by the Management on all significant matters raised.
+- i.
+Reviewed the internal audit plan for adequacy scope and coverage and risk areas; - ii.
+Reviewed risk management reports and internal audit reports; - iii.
+Reviewed the effectiveness and adequacy of risk management, operational and compliance processes; and - iv.
+Reviewed the adequacy and effectiveness of corrective actions taken by the Management on all significant matters raised.